sarpiens/corescripts/README.md

 # corescripts
 This repository contains scripts used for performing variuos processing steps and analysis presented in the CSBJ paper.

-# 1)Database_construction.html
-Contains a detailed explanation of the steps used to generate the enriched database.
+# 1)Scripts used in Databases construction:
+filterN_seqs.sh, accession2taxid.R and check_seq2taxid_accession.py
+A detailed description can be found in the supplementary material of the publication.

 # 2)multiqc_stats.py
-Script used to generated qc stats from multiqc reports.
+Script used to generated some qc stats from multiqc reports.

 # 3)process_counts_K2.py
 Script used to generate specific taxon counts of interest from Kraken2 reports for databases comparison.